UBC-MDS/easymlr/README.md

 - Data imputation: It will handle missing data in the data frame.

-- Baseline Function: Baseline function will give users a quick check of the performance of the selected sklearn models as a baseline for further model training.
+- Baseline Function: Baseline function will give users a quick check of the performance of the selected models as a baseline for further model training.

 - Feature selection: This will remove redundant features based on the forward selection.